jEdit-editor/jEdit/README.SRC.txt

   builds the Java installer in the dist-folder, configured in build.properties.

- - dist-mac                build the macOS disk image (DMG-file) builds the macOS internet-enabled disk image (DMG-file) if building on a box running macOS.
+ - dist-mac                build the macOS disk image (DMG-file) builds the macOS disk image (DMG-file) if building on a box running macOS.
 If building on a box running something else, there will be a file called jedit<version_here>-dist-mac-finish.tar.bz2 in the dist-folder, configured in build.properties.
 Give that to someone running macOS and ask him